-This community is yours.
-This is the place where you connect with euchre players from around the world.
+Our community forum is your place to discuss strategies and exchange ideas.
 Do you have a question about a euchre hand?
-Are you not sure how it should be played?
-Here is a chance to discuss strategies and exchange ideas.
+Not sure how it should be played?
+Here you have the opportunity to connect with euchre players from around the world and benefit from their experience.
 There are always interesting conversations going on.
-Here are some current examples;
+Here are some of the current topics;

 Euchre (pronounced 'you-ker') is a classic card game introduced to America in the early nineteenth century.
 There are varying theories as to the origin of the game.
 The true beginnings are unknown and controversy persists among card historians.
 Once considered the national card game in the United States, Euchre still has a large following.
 While its overall popularity has declined, a core group of avid players keeps it alive.
-Euchre is commonly played in the Midwestern states of Illinois, Indiana, Kentucky, Michigan, Ohio, and Pennsylvania with large concentrations of devotees in Canada, Great Britain, and Australia.
+Euchre is commonly played in the Midwestern states of Illinois, Indiana, Kentucky, Michigan, Ohio, and Pennsylvania.
+There are also large concentrations of devotees in Canada, as well as in Great Britain, and Australia.

 Euchre games are generally fast moving and tend last less than twenty minutes.
 Although the rank of the cards may confuse new players, euchre is an easy game to learn.
 Games are played with four players in teams of two sitting across from one another.
 Euchre uses a deck of 24 cards, made from a standard deck with cards numbered between eight and two removed.
 The cards are dealt out in groups of twos and threes until each player has five cards with remainder of the cards placed face down in front of the dealer.
 The top card of this stack is then exposed.
 The goal of the game is to defeat your opponents by being the first team to reach 10 points.
 To make a point, a team first names trump then must take least three out of five possible tricks in any hand.